Feminism | Posted by Talia on 07/26/2013

 I feel that sexism and racism are both equally horrible in their own right, and to separate or rank them doesn’t do anybody …

 Awareness, Feminism | Posted by Julie Z on 03/24/2011

 One of the reasons many girls today don’t identify as feminists is because there are quite a few of us who are convinced that men and women are totally equal.
 The 1970′s took care of all of our political and social battles, teens reason, looking to mothers who work to the same degree and prestige as their fathers and male classmates who they largely equal or surpass in intelligence.
 What exactly are feminists fighting for, they might wonder, and write us off as never-satisfied perpetual complainers.

 Well.
 Even if we completely disregard the fact that this standpoint can really only occur to girls of first-world countries, and within those countries to girls of middle-upper classes, there are still a lot of political and economic disparities that …

 Feminism | Posted by Lily-Rose H on 04/19/2010

 When I was in first form my Indian teacher told me that feminism was to differentiate yourself from the door mat.
 It meant respect for others, but mostly respect for your self.
 Feminism is the ability to not only stand up for what you believe in as a woman but love and the high esteem you hold for yourself and the rest of the world.

 I have long ago associated being a feminist with being a humanitarian.
 In my opinion, the world has forgotten what it means to fight for justice at all cost.
 Equal rights are important but being your brothers keeper is more important, because only then can we get closer to achieving world peace.

-Our great hope lies in encouraging all that is good not forcibly repressing …
+Our great hope lies in encouraging all that …